ajaxray/markpdf/README.md

 - Extreamly fast!
 - Stretching watermark image to height or weight proportionately
 - Options to adjust position, opacity, rotation of image
+- Placeholder for text watermark
+- Tile image watermark all over the page
 - Free and open source

 ## Install